Digital product development guide

 Preparing for the what ifs

 Risk control includes preparation and procedures for action when problems are encountered.
-The OODA loop, originally developed by the US air force, is a very capable risk handling tool.
-It includes four steps that must be implemented by the organisation responsible.
+One effective framework for risk handling is the OODA loop, originally developed by the U.S. Air Force.
+It provides a structured, four-step approach that should be implemented by the responsible organisation:

 Observation